verhovsky/books-futures-explained/src/0_background_information.md

 You might start to wonder by now, when are we going to talk about Futures?

 Well, we're getting there.
 You see `promises`, `futures` and other names for deferred computations are often used interchangeably.

-There are formal differences between them but we'll not cover that here but it's worth explaining `promises` a bit since they're widely known due to beeing used in Javascript and will serve as segway to Rusts Futures.
+There are formal differences between them but we'll not cover that here but it's worth explaining `promises` a bit since they're widely known due to being used in Javascript and have a lot in common with Rusts Futures.

 First of all, many languages has a concept of promises but I'll use the ones from Javascript in the examples below.